This article is for those needing a very basic explanation of the three macro-nutrients: Protein, Carbohydrate, and Fat.

 If you’ve paid attention to any healthy eating article in the last 5 years, you’ll know that carbs are contributing a lot towards obesity.
 The problem here is refined sugars, and by cutting down on those you can still include carbohydrate as part of healthy lifestyle.

 Again i’ll flip the question and ask “How much is not enough?”.
 The brain’s primary fuel source is glucose, and it takes up 18% of your energy needs in a working day.
 As a general guide you should average no lower than 100 grams of carbohydrate a day.
 You will find some people try extremely low carbohydrate diets to lose fat, but at 9to5strength we recommend not dipping under 100 grams.
 Why?
 If your brain doesn’t get enough glucose, you will likely experience symptoms of brain fog, such as an inability to think clearly, confusion, forgetfulness and irritability.
-These are not qualities you should be bringing to the workplace.
+These are not qualities you should be bringing to the workplace or family life.

 Fat is a component in food.
 Some foods, including most fruits and vegetables, have almost no fat.
 Other foods have plenty of fat.
 They include nuts, oils, butter, and meats like beef.